Service learning & community engagement

 A culture of service and care that sets you apart

-The Wayne State University School of Medicine provides a distinct advantage that sets you apart from your peers at other colleges.
-Service to the people of Detroit is woven into every facet of WSU, including the medical education curriculum.
-Our award-winning community engagement and service learning-focused curriculum is unparalleled in the United States in size, opportunity and scope.
-Our students serve at more than 70 clinical sites and nearly 100 community-based mentoring and outreach locations, and participate in a growing number of public health policy and advocacy opportunities.
+The Wayne State University School of Medicine's service to the people of Detroit is woven into every facet of the medical education curriculum.
+This award-winning community engagement and service learning-focused curriculum is unparalleled in the United States in size, opportunity and scope.
+Students serve at clinical sites and community-based mentoring and outreach locations while advocating for better health care for the underserved.

-In 2016, Year 1 and Year 2 medical students completed more than 34,000 hours of community service, underscoring WSU's commitment to those outside campus borders.
-Co-Curricular Login & Hour Reporting
+Annually, Segment 1 and 2 medical students complete more than 21,000 hours of community service, underscoring WSU's commitment to those outside campus borders.

-Our service-learning program compliments our mission to provide local investment in the Detroit community while preparing future physicians to care for the medical and emotional needs of diverse patient populations.
+The service learning program compliments our mission of providing local investment in the Detroit community while preparing future physicians to care for the medical and emotional needs of diverse patient populations.

-All students entering Wayne State University School of Medicine are required to complete 35 hours of service learning to acquire an understanding of, and collaborate with, Detroit's vulnerable population.
-This is a component of the Patient, Population Physician and Professionalism (P4) course.
-Each assigned anatomy table team of six students are assigned to a an extended care facility (10 clinic hours), work on a falls prevention project together (10 hours).
-They attend seminars, and reflection sessions (5 hours), and complete mentoring outreach (10 hours).
+All medical students entering the Wayne State University School of Medicine are required to complete 35 hours of service learning to acquire an understanding of, and collaborate with, Detroit's vulnerable population.

 Community Engagement Clinical and Outreach Locations

-Wayne State University's Community Homeless Interprofessional Program (CHIP) is just one example of how Wayne State Warriors are making a difference in Detroit and beyond.
-View clinical and outreach locations on map.
+Wayne State University's Community Homeless Interprofessional Program, or CHIP, is just one example of how Wayne State Warriors are making a difference in Detroit and beyond.